The Metropolitan Museum of Art (also known as The Met) is the largest art Museum in the United States.

 The top floor provides an astonishing view overlooking the entire Manhattan and its star tourist spot, the Central Park.

-Tip: Thanks to the popularity of The MET, there is always a long line at the ticketing counter.
-Depending on the time and day, your wait can range from 20 minutes to an hour.
+Tip: Depending on the time and day, the wait at the ticketing counter can range from 20 minutes to an hour.
 That’s why buying Skip the Line tickets in advance is a smart thing to do.

 The MET admission price is different for New Yorkers and non-New Yorkers.